Rade58/next-postgres-playground/README.md

 mkdir pages/blog && touch pages/blog/index.tsx
 ```

-WE WILL USE `getServerSideProps` FOR THIS PAGE
+WE WILL USE `getStaticProps` FOR THIS PAGE (LIKE ALWAYS (LIKE IN OTHER APPLICATIONS) WHEN WE DISPLAYING ALL POSTS)

 ```tsx
 /* eslint react/react-in-jsx-scope: 0 */